-Welcome back manly oilers… today I am going to share with you some of my findings around the use of Lavender Essential Oils.
+Welcome back manly oilers… today I am going to share with you some of my findings around the uses and benefits of Lavender Essential Oils for men.
 Now, this isn’t one that I had planned to do for a number of reasons… firstly, because it doesn’t exactly have the most masculine smell to it and secondly, I didn’t really see any manly uses for it.
 However, as usual, my mind was changed for me based on the following conversation as I walked into the house the other day (I will keep it short, but you can probably guess where this is going)…

 Me: Smells nice in here… did you clean?